SafeAssign Originality Reports

-A SafeAssign originality report provides detailed information about the matches found between a student's submitted paper and existing sources.
-Both instructors and students can use the report to review assignment submissions for plagiarism potential and create opportunities to identify how to properly attribute sources rather than paraphrase.
+A SafeAssign Originality Report provides detailed information about the matches found between a student's submitted paper and existing sources.
+Both instructors and students can use the report to review assignment submissions for originality and create opportunities to identify how to properly attribute sources rather than paraphrase.
 When instructors create an assignment and choose to use the SafeAssign service, they determine if students can see the results of the report.

 The report identifies all matching blocks of text.
 Instructors and their students need to determine if the matching text is properly referenced.
 Investigating each match prevents detection errors due to differences in citing standards.